aquasecurity/trivy/docs/docs/coverage/language/golang.md

 ```
 $ trivy fs ./your_binary
 ```

+!!! note
+    It doesn't work with UPX-compressed binaries.

 [^1]: It doesn't require the Internet access.
 [^2]: Need to download modules to local cache beforehand